Is it useful for job hunting? I tried "Yonpita" and it turned out to be surprisingly accurate

 You often hear about "self-analysis" when job hunting, but when you actually try it, have you ever found yourself wondering what kind of person you really are?

-In this article, I would like to introduce a rather interesting tool for self-understanding:
+In this context, I'd like to introduce a rather interesting self-understanding tool.

 What are the 4 types?